d-krupke/cpsat-primer/README.md

 Ok.
 Now that you have seen a minimal model, let us look on what options we have to model a problem.
 Note that an experienced optimizer may be able to model most problems with just the elements shown above, but showing your intentions may help CP-SAT optimize your problem better.
-Contrary to Mixed Integer Programming, you also do not need to fine-tune any [Big-Ms](https://en.wikipedia.org/wiki/Big_M_method) (a reason to model higher-level constraints in MIPs yourself, because the computer is not very good at that).
+Contrary to Mixed Integer Programming, you also do not need to fine-tune any [Big-Ms](https://en.wikipedia.org/wiki/Big_M_method) (a reason to model higher-level constraints, such as conditional constraints that are only enforced if some variable is set to true, in MIPs yourself, because the computer is not very good at that).